-During the years ended September 30, 2020 and 2019, Working Solutions received legal, accounting and consulting services of \$218,953 and \$190,989, respectively.
+During the years ended September 30, 2021 and 2020, Working Solutions received legal, accounting and consulting services of \$133,719 and \$218,953, respectively.
 Donated services have been reflected in the accompanying financial statements as contributed goods and services, with an equivalent amount included in program costs or supporting services as an in-kind expense.

 Government grants and contracts - Government grants and contracts consists of grants from the federal government, financial institutions, and other not for profit organizations.
+Government grants and contracts are considered conditional until the conditions in which they depend upon have been met.
 Grants are utilized to support Working Solutions' microloan program.
 Grant funding received is recognized as unearned income until revenue is earned.